Frequently Asked Questions

 - An investigation will be completed within thirty calendar days.

-- After the conclusion of the ten day review period of the evidence collected during the investigation, the investigators have ten days to draft an investigation report and provide to the Chair of the HSMB.
+- The investigators have ten calendar days to draft an investigation report and provide to the parties and the Chair of the HSMB.

 - The hearing will be held within twenty calendar days after the submission of the investigation report to the Chair.